KlaudiaBC/Python-Essentials-Project-Chatbot-Elmo/README.md

 - Add omnichannel messaging support - the feature which provides the integrations allowing ChatBot to be launched across the channels (User do not have to provide any information manually)
 - Expand the vocabulary - rule-based chatbots can often be annoying for a customer because they can't understand the actual intent of human queries.
 To improve User experience, the bot needs to have a great corpus and have to be equipped with the AI-training algorithms which allows it to become more intelligent and understand the User better.
 - Remove punctuation and stop-words.
 As I have used this method in my previous version of chatbot, I haven't got time to implement it in my current project but it is indeed a very powerful feature.
+- Improve the code clearance by passing into the parameters data needed for validation and shortening the amount of repeated variables.

 <p align="right"><a href="#welcome">Bact to top</a></p>
 <p id="data"></p>